The Ocean Cleanup device has returned from the Pacific Garbage Patch with its first load of plastic

 “There are already products that exist that are being labeled as ocean plastics, but there’s no real transparency in terms of where the plastic is coming from, how much of the plastic is actually coming from the ocean,” Slat says.
 “We believe it’s important that when people buy something made from plastic from the Garbage Patch, that they know for sure that that is actually the case.”
 Other companies and foundations can join this effort, as well, to certify that their own plastic is coming from the ocean, if they so choose.

-The system that returned with the first Garbage Patch-captured plastic has been dubbed System 001/b, and The Ocean Cleanup has already begun preparing for System 002, a new full-scale, fully-operational design.
+The system that returned with the first Garbage Patch-captured plastic has been dubbed System 001/b, and The Ocean Cleanup has already begun preparing for System 002, a new full-scale, fully operational design.
 For this first voyage, crew members had to follow the device in a boat and empty the system of its caught plastic every few weeks.
 Slat hopes to extend that retention ability to months, because fewer trips back and forth with a boat means a more cost-effective cleanup process.
 “Our goal is to clean up 50% of the Garbage Patch in five years,” Slat says.
 “For that, we’re going to need a whole fleet of them, and the systems need to be bigger than the ones that we have trialed so far.”